Share on

 You should speak loudly.
 You ought to speak loudly.
 (I can't hear you.)

-Could and might are conditionals of can and may.
+Could and might are the conditional tense of modal verbs can and may.
 They are used to speculate about the present or future.
 Could indicates theoretical possibility, might indicates possibility + uncertainty.

 She could come with us tomorrow.
 (It is possible.
 She will be free.)